paritytrading/philadelphia/README.md

 License
 -------

+Copyright 2015 Jussi Virtanen and contributors.

-Philadelphia is released under the Apache License, Version 2.0.
-See `LICENSE` for details.
+Released under the Apache License, Version 2.0.
+See `LICENSE.txt` for details.